What is a Kanban Board? Understanding Tasks, Workflows, and Processes

 • Enhanced Focus and Productivity: By limiting the number of tasks in progress at any given time, Kanban boards help teams maintain focus and avoid multitasking.
 This focused approach reduces context switching and allows team members to complete tasks more efficiently, leading to higher productivity.

 • Better Workflow Management: Kanban boards make it easy to identify bottlenecks and inefficiencies in the workflow.
-By visualizing the flow of work, teams can quickly spot areas where tasks are piling up or where resources are being underutilized, allowing them to adjust the process and improve flow.
+By visualising the flow of work, teams can quickly spot areas where tasks are piling up or where resources are being underutilised, allowing them to adjust the process and improve flow.

 • Continuous Improvement: The Kanban methodology encourages continuous improvement through regular review and feedback.
 By continuously monitoring the flow of work and making incremental adjustments, teams can gradually improve their processes and increase overall efficiency.